What is a Patient Information Leaflet and why is it useful?

 - AGEP appears at the initiation of treatment as a red, scaly widespread rash with bumps under the skin and blisters accompanied by fever.
 The most common location: mainly localized on the skin folds, trunk, and upper extremities.

 If you develop a serious rash or another of these skin symptoms, stop taking moxifloxacin and contact your doctor or seek medical attention immediately.

 - Quinolone antibiotics, including Avelox, may cause convulsions.
 If this happens, stop taking Avelox and contact your doctor immediately.

-- You may experience symptoms of nerve damage (neuropathy) such as pain, burning, tingling, numbness and/or weakness especially in the feet and legs or hands and arms.
-If this happens, inform your doctor immediately prior to continuing treatment with Avelox.
+- You may rarely experience symptoms of nerve damage (neuropathy) such as pain, burning, tingling, numbness and/or weakness especially in the feet and legs or hands and arms.
+If this happens, stop taking Avelox and inform your doctor immediately in order to prevent the development of potentially irreversible condition.